PritamDaS629/Redstore-e-commerce-web/README.md

-**The Link to FoodieBay---> https://pritamdas629.github.io/Redstore-e-commerce-web/**
+**The Link to the site---> https://pritamdas629.github.io/Redstore-e-commerce-web/**